zanettanorris/Product-Inventory-Lab/instructions/section-04.md

 * Editing data can be tricky

 ## Part 2 - Writing to File
-We will first look a saving the data from the application to a CSV file.
+We will first look at saving the data from the application to a CSV file.

 The data in the Sneaker CSV will be stored in this format: